rainbowfairies/reinforcement_learning_book/readme.md

     </embed>
 </object>

-This is the second edition of the book.
+This is the first edition of the book.
 If you use this writing, please cite it as below.

 @misc{rlftter, \
   title =        {Reinforcement learning - From Theory To Empirical Research}, \